stpaulchuck/Forex-Indicator-Data-Generators/README.md

 ## **Introduction**

-I built these applications so I could create csv files of Forex indicator data that I could input to my Python based Artificial Neural Networks.
+I built the most recent applications so I could create csv files of Forex indicator data that I could input to my Python based Artificial Neural Networks.
 The main one, Forex Test Data Generator, was specifically written for that use.

 The others I created much earlier for desktop apps I wrote to analyse Forex pair price patterns to improve my win/loss ratio in trading them.